-Broadcast Transaction, and Wasabi will privately announce it to the Bitcoin network.
+Broadcast Transaction, and Wasabi will privately announce it to the Bitcoin network over Tor.

 # Cold-Wasabi protocol

 This is how you can safely eat cold Wasabi, or store your coins on a hardware wallet after one or more rounds of CoinJoin using Wasabi Wallet.
-Because you cannot do CoinJoin with the private keys on the hardware wallet, you will need to generate and load two different Wasabi Wallets.
-A 'Hot' (CoinJoin) and a 'Cold' (Storage) Wasabi Wallet instances will both be running side-by-side, label them accordingly so you don't mix them up.
+Because you cannot do CoinJoin with the private keys on the hardware wallet, you will need to generate and load two different wallets in Wasabi.
+A 'hot' (CoinJoin) and a 'cold' (Storage) wallet will both be running in parallel, label them accordingly so you don't mix them up.

 There are two different ways of following the Cold-Wasabi Protocol, one using the GUI (Graphical User Interface) and one using the daemon.

-At the moment, only the latter allows to CoinJoin to a different wallet.
+At the moment, only the latter allows to CoinJoin directly into a different wallet.